 As part of its development cooperation work, Switzerland engages actively with Swiss companies to improve the business environment.

 Following the signing of an agreement between the European Free Trade Association (EFTA) and Lebanon, Switzerland and Lebanon launched a bilateral economic cooperation programme.
-The volume of trade totalled CHF 1.4 billion in 2020.
+The volume of trade amounted to CHF 808 million in 2022.
 Switzerland and Lebanon also concluded an agricultural agreement in 2004.

 Other areas of cooperation

 Education, research and innovation

 Swiss and Lebanese higher education institutions have entered into a variety of partnerships and cooperation agreements covering a range of areas such as engineering, hotel management and nursing.
 Switzerland is a particularly popular study destination for Lebanese students.